-The financial statements are prepared on the basis of the principle of historical cost, modified as required for the valuation of certain financial instruments, in compliance with the matching and revenue recognition principles and on the assumption that the enterprise is a going concern.
+The balance sheet is based on the principle of historical cost, modified as required for the measurement of certain financial instruments, in compliance with the time principle and matching principles and the assumption that the business is an ongoing concern.
 In fact, in spite of the presence of a difficult economic and financial environment, the Group has evaluated that there are no significant uncertainties, as defined in paragraph 25 of IAS 1, relating to the ongoing nature of the concern.

-The consolidated financial statements at 31 December 2012 include the parent company CIR S.p.A. (hereinafter "CIR") and its subsidiaries, and were prepared using the accounts of the individual companies included in the scope of consolidation; these correspond to their separate interim financial statements or the consolidated statements of sub-groups, examined and approved by their respective boards and amended and re-stated where necessary to bring them into line with the accounting principles listed below and, where compatible, with Italian regulations.

-The classification formats adopted are as follows:
+The consolidated financial statements at 31 December 2012 include the parent company Cofide S.p.A. (hereinafter "Cofide") and its direct and indirect subsidiaries, the statements were prepared using the accounts of the individual companies included in the scope of consolidation; these correspond to their separate financial statements or the consolidated statements of subgroups, examined and approved by their respective boards and amended and re-stated where necessary to bring them into line with the accounting principles listed below and, where compatible, with Italian regulations.
+The presentation criteria adopted are as follows:

-- The statement of financial position is split into assets and liabilities on the basis of current and non-current items; - the income statement is broken down by type of expense; - the statement of cash flows has been prepared using the indirect method; - the statement of changes in equity gives a breakdown of the changes which took place during the year and in the previous year; - the statement of comprehensive income shows items of income that are suspended in equity.
+- the statement of financial position is organised by matching items on the basis of current and non-current assets and liabilities; - the income statement is broken down by type of expense; - the statement of cash flows has been prepared using the indirect method; - the statement of changes in equity gives a breakdown of the changes which took place during the year and in the previous year; - the statement of comprehensive income shows items of income that are suspended in equity.